ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/nodes-as-a-service/index.md

     - Global transactions mempool with search/filtering methods
     - Unlimited TX fee and infinite Gas for sending transactions
     - Fastest getting of the new block and reading of the blockchain
-    - The best price per API call garranty
+    - The best price per API call guarantee

 ## Further reading {#further-reading}